Josh McCown: 2017

 On March 20, 2017, McCown signed a one-year, $6 million contract with the Jets.
 On August 28, 2017, after battling Christian Hackenberg and Bryce Petty, McCown was named the starting quarterback to begin the 2017 season.
 McCown won three straight starts from Week 3 to Week 5; the first time in McCown's NFL career that he won three straight starts.
 During Week 7 against the Dolphins, he threw for 209 yards, 3 touchdowns, and 1 interception as the Jets lost by a score of 31–28.
 He also scored a rushing touchdown, becoming the first Jets quarterback since Al Dorow in 1960 to score three passing touchdowns and one rushing touchdown in a game.
 He threw nine touchdowns from Week 5 to Week 8, becoming the first Jets quarterback since Ray Lucas in 1999 to throw multiple touchdowns in four straight games.
-During Week 10, he became the oldest quarterback in NFL history to set a career-high for touchdown passes in a season with his 14th touchdown pass.
+During Week 10, he became the oldest quarterback in NFL history to set a career high for touchdown passes in a season with his 14th touchdown pass.
 During Week 13 against the Chiefs, McCown threw for 331 yards and a touchdown while also rushing for 2 touchdowns as the Jets won by a score of 38–31.
 He joined Doug Flutie and Jim Thorpe as the only players in NFL history to rush for at least two touchdowns in a game at the age of 38 or older.
 McCown was named the AFC Offensive Player of the Week for Week 13.
 During Week 14 against the Broncos, McCown threw for 46 yards while also turning the ball over twice on an interception and a fumble before leaving the game late in the third quarter after an apparent hand injury as the Jets lost by a score of 23–0.
 Shortly after the game, it was revealed that McCown had suffered a broken left hand.
 The next day, head coach Todd Bowles announced that McCown would undergo surgery on his left hand, putting him out for the remainder of the 2017 season.
 He was placed on injured reserve on December 12.
 McCown played in 13 games, all starts, in 2017 and completed 267 of 397 passes for 2,926 yards, 18 touchdowns and 9 interceptions while also rushing for 124 yards and 5 touchdowns.
 His completions, passing yards, passing touchdowns and rushing touchdowns were all single-season career highs.
-He also had a career-high 67.3 completion percentage.
-He had a 5–8 record as the starter in 2017.
+He also had a career-high 67.3 completion percentage (the fourth-highest in the NFL that year).
+The Jets went 5–11 overall and were 5–8 in McCown's starts.
 He was named the Curtis Martin Jets Team MVP and the Kyle Clifton "Good Guy" Award winner.